imposter404/Co-Disease-Prediction/ReadMe.md

 ### Apriori Algorithm
 - *Support* : Support of item x is nothing but the ratio of the number of transactions in which item x appears to the total number of transactions

-- Confidence
-    - Confidence (x => y) signifies the likelihood of the item y being purchased when item x is purchased.
+- **Confidence** : Confidence (x => y) signifies the likelihood of the item y being purchased when item x is purchased.
 This method takes into account the popularity of item x.

 - Lift
     - Lift (x => y) is nothing but the ‘interestingness’ or the likelihood of the item y being purchased when item x is sold.
 Unlike confidence (x => y), this method takes into account the popularity of the item y.